LennartFr/hyperledgerenergy/README.md

 # [https://ibm.biz/startinghyperledger](https://ibm.biz/startinghyperledger)

-# Blockchain technology overview
+# How it all started
 <p>
- # October 2008 It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)
-which addressed a key problem in electronic commerce:
+October 2008 It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce:
 ~~~
 A purely peer-to-peer version of electronic cash would allow online payments to be sent directly